 MDC Partners is a mid-sized North American marketing group, housing a broad portfolio of creative and diversified marketing agencies, now mainly headquartered in the US, but with a growing international network.
 Operating primarily as a venture capital investor, it has accumulated stakes in a collection of separately branded, often single-office agencies, several of which have gradually developed a limited international profile.
 MDC has become best known for its shareholdings in two highly admired American shops, Crispin Porter & Bogusky and 72andSunny, each of whom also has outposts in Europe.
 Other subsidiaries include KBS, Anomaly and fashion specialist Laird & Partners.
 A key addition in 2012 was the purchase of a minority stake in Detroit-based Doner.
 The main benefit MDC offers its partner agencies is the upfront payout for their shares.
 Beyond that, businesses are left with operational independence, and that includes the freedom not to work with each other to grow faster or more efficiently.
 Gradually, though, the group has begun to encourage synergies between its various subsidiaries, not least through the creation of a pooled central media buying agency, now known as Assembly.
+However, after several years of rapid growth, MDC ran into a succession of problems in the 2010s.
+An SEC investigation into expenses claims filed by founder Miles Nadal led to his abrupt departure in 2015; soon afterwards, the rapid growth curve began to stall, and in 2018 MDC finally launched a strategic review.
+That led to the effective takeover of the group by industry veteran Mark Penn, who became CEO and controlling shareholder in Spring 2019.

 Who are the clients of MDC Partners?
 See individual agency profiles below for more